gohugoio/hugo/content/templates/section-templates.md

 toc: true
 ---

-## Adding Content and Front Matter to Section Templates
+## Add Content and Front Matter to Section Templates

 To effectively leverage section page templates, you should first understand Hugo's [content organization](/content-management/organization/) and, specifically, the purpose of `_index.md` for adding content and front matter to section and other list pages.